NicholasMalamud/Fast-Food-Ordering-Application/README.md

 # Fast-Food-Ordering-Application
-This application simulates a basic fast food ordering kiosk that customers would interact with themselves.
-Includes a interactive resizeable UI and a database to store menu info and save receipt info.
+This application simulates a basic fast food ordering kiosk.
+It Includes a interactive resizeable UI and a database to store menu info and save receipt info.

 How to use:
 1. setup phpmyadmin on localhost (download xxamp or mamp)